How to Back Up an iPhone (iCloud, Mac, or Windows)

 On that same backup details screen, scroll past the size info to the list of apps included in the backup.
 Each one shows how much space it takes.

-Toggle off anything you don't need restored - GarageBand projects, old games, apps you can re-download from the App Store anyway.
-The phone confirms with a popup before turning off and deleting the backup data for that app, so you can't wipe something by mistake.
+Toggle off anything you don't need restored.
+GarageBand projects, old games, apps you can re-download from the App Store anyway.
+The phone asks to confirm before deleting that app's backup data, so you can't wipe something by accident.

 3

-Step 3: Pay 99 Cents a Month for iCloud+
+Step 3: Upgrade to iCloud+ for 99 Cents a Month

 3:00

-Step 3: Step 3: Pay 99 Cents a Month for iCloud+
+Step 3: Step 3: Upgrade to iCloud+ for 99 Cents a Month

-The 50 GB tier covers most people for under twelve dollars a year and skips the toggling hassle entirely.
-The bigger plans can be shared with family, which spreads the cost across multiple devices in the household.
+The 50 GB tier covers most people for around twelve dollars a year and skips the toggling hassle.
+The 200 GB and 2 TB plans can be shared with family through Family Sharing, which spreads the cost across multiple devices in the house.

 Tip

-iCloud+ also unlocks Hide My Email and Private Relay, so you're not just paying for storage.
+iCloud+ also includes Hide My Email and Private Relay, so it isn't only storage you're paying for.

 4

-Step 4: Sync Just Photos with iCloud Photos
+Step 4: Sync Photos Only with iCloud Photos

 3:55

-Step 4: Step 4: Sync Just Photos with iCloud Photos
+Step 4: Step 4: Sync Photos Only with iCloud Photos

-If photos are the only thing you care about, skip the full backup and turn on iCloud Photos.
-Open Settings > [Your Name] > iCloud > Photos and toggle iCloud Photos on.
+If photos and videos are the only thing you really care about, skip the full backup.
+Open Settings, tap your name, then iCloud, then Photos.
+Toggle iCloud Photos on.

 Pick Optimize iPhone Storage so smaller versions live on the phone and full-resolution copies sit in iCloud.
 This still counts against your iCloud quota, but only for photos and videos.
-Messages, app data, and settings won't be backed up - which is the trade-off for keeping things in the free tier.
+Messages, app data, and settings won't be saved, which is the trade-off for keeping things in the free tier.

 5